google/graphicsfuzz/docs/android-notes.md

 ## Useful device settings

-* On an Android device, open `Settings`, `About device`, and keep tapping build number until developer settings are enabled.
+* On an Android device, open `Settings`, `About device`, and keep tapping `Build number` until developer settings are enabled.
 The build number might be under a further `Software information` option.
-* In developer settings, enable `USB debugging` and `Stay awake` to make sure the phone does not goes to sleep while it is plugged in USB.
+* In developer settings, enable `USB debugging` and `Stay awake` to make sure the phone does not goes to sleep while it is plugged in.
 * In security settings (which might be under `Lock screen and security`), enable installing apps from unknown sources.
 * You can download and install graphicsfuzz APKs directly on the phone from the